- Kids with anger issues

 Toddlers are motivated learners.
 They like to explore novelty and master new skills.

-When young children start walking and becoming mobile, they want to explore the world around them.
+When young children walk and become mobile, they want to explore the world around them.

 However, their exploratory actions are often met with prohibition, scolding, or harsh punishment.

-An angry child may start with grunting and growling, but as their angry feelings intensify, they turn to shouting, screaming, hitting, and kicking.
+An angry child may start with grunting and growling, but as their anger intensifies, they turn to shouting, screaming, hitting, and kicking.

 What Causes Anger Issues In a Child